1553 succession crisis: Repressions

 The main participants from Jane Grey's side were arrested by the Privy Council and taken to the Tower long before Mary returned to London.
 Jane Grey herself and her husband probably did not leave the Tower at all; they were simply moved from the temporary royal quarters to arrest.
 On July 23, John Dudley's arrested wife was taken to the Tower.
 On July 25, the first group of Cambridge arrestees arrived at the Tower of London: John Dudley and his relatives, along with Francis Hastings, Thomas Palmer, John Gates, and his brother Henry.
 On July 26, Robert Dudley and William Parr were placed in the Tower, and on July 27, Henry Grey and his companions.
 Later than all of them, on August 6, Henry Dudley, who was arrested in Calais, was brought to the Tower.
 Henry Manners was imprisoned at Fleet Prison.

 A total of 150 named individuals were arrested or briefly detained.
 Of those arrested, only Gustin, Grey, Manners, and Parr were allies of Dudley rather than his relatives or clients: the queen's wrath fell primarily on the family of the fallen regent.
 Second, Mary's agents sought out and arrested officials who had offended the queen by making public statements about the illegitimacy of her birth.
-This category of "traitors" included chief justices and minor officials; Mary singled out in particular John Cheek, a Cambridge professor and clerk of the Privy Council, who had drafted an insulting letter from the council to Mary on July 10.
+This category of "traitors" included chief justices and minor officials; Mary singled out in particular John Cheke, a Cambridge professor and clerk of the Privy Council, who had drafted an insulting letter from the council to Mary on July 10.